The National Safety Council is observing National Safety Month this month,

 and is working to raise awareness of accident prevention at home, on the

 road, and in the workplace.
-Thousands of people are
+Thousands of people are injured every year

-accidents and protect others around you with these tips.
+and protect others around you with these tips.

 Preventing Accidents at Home